jvverde/MarpaX-xPathLike/README.md

 # NAME

-Data::pQuery - a xpath like processor for perl data-structures (hashes and arrays)!
+Data::xPathLike - a xpath like processor for perl data-structures (hashes and arrays)!

 # VERSION